-- The 2012 OECD Recommendation highlights a number of principles and tools that can help policymakers develop, implement and update regulations that promote their policy goals in the public interest. - The document recognizes the importance of international regulatory cooperation for regulatory quality and the relevance of the tools of regulatory policy - encompassing ex Regulatory Impact Assessment (RIA), ante engagement and stakeholder ех post evaluation - to base regulatory policy making on evidence, including the evaluation of the likely benefits, costs and effects of regulation and the consideration of the voice of the regulated.
+• 2012 OECD Recommendation: principles and tools that help policymakers develop, implement and update regulations.

+OECD Guidelines for GRP • Recognizes the importance of international regulatory cooperation for regulatory quality and the relevance of the tools such as ex ante Regulatory Impact Assessment (RIA), stakeholder engagement and ex post evaluation to base regulatory policymaking on evidence, including the evaluation of the likely benefits, costs and effects of regulation and the consideration of the voice of the regulated.